Texas Railroad History - Tower 100 - Elgin

 Above Left: This Google Street View image from June 2016 shows an automatic interlocker cabin in the southeast quadrant of the diamond where Tower 100 once stood.
 The interlocker override controls are on the post across from it in the northeast quadrant.
 Above Right: The Tower 100 crossing is near the center of Elgin on the southeast corner of downtown.
 This 2022 Google Earth satellite view shows the former Katy tracks intact generally north / south and the former SP tracks intact generally east / west, with a connecting track in the northeast quadrant.
 A track chart of Elgin c.1920 produced by SP (hat tip, Stuart Schroeder) shows there was also a connecting track in the southeast quadrant, but there is no evidence of it in the satellite image above.
 While both rail lines remain active, Federal Railroad Administration grade crossing records show that in 2019, UP was operating an average of only two trains daily on the former Katy tracks through Elgin which had been relegated to secondary status.
 Grade crossing information from October, 2023 reported an average of two trains per week on the AWRR through Elgin.
 Although UP / AWRR traffic exchange is feasible at Elgin, the primary interchange is at McNeil.

-Below: These photos of a Tower 100 model built by Jim Zwernemann were taken at the Katy House Bed & Breakfast in Smithville in August, 2006.
-Credit to Bruce Blalock for making the arrangements.
+Left: These photos show a Tower 100 model built by Jim Zwernemann.
+They were were taken at Smithville in August, 2006 at the Katy House Bed & Breakfast.
+Credit to Bruce Blalock for arranging the visit.
 Thanks, Bruce!
 (Jim King photos)